Supervisor/supervisor/README.txt

   it.
 If an event was being processed by the listener during this time, it will be rebuffered and sent again later.

-Capture Mode and Process Communication Events
+Capture Mode and Process Communication Events (New in 3.0)

   XXX TODO